-The design considerations discussed in this documents include: role of MPLS-TP in the network; provisioning options; standards compliance; end-to-end forwarding and OAM consistency; compatibility with existing IP/MPLS networks; and optimization vs. simplicity design trade-offs.
+The design considerations discussed in this document include: the role of MPLS-TP in the network; provisioning options; standards compliance; end-to-end forwarding and OAM consistency; compatibility with existing IP/MPLS networks; and optimization vs. simplicity design trade-offs.